k2view-academy/K2View-Academy/articles/39_fabric_catalog/20_catalog_APIs.md

 **Examples of the request body:**

-Example 1: When searching for Data Platform and Schema nodes, whose name includes a *customer* keyword, the request body is as follows:
+Example 1: When searching for Data Platform and Schema nodes, whose names include the keyword *customer*, the request body is as follows:

 ~~~json
 {